segmentio/segment-docs/src/connections/destinations/catalog/amazon-personalize/index.md

 title: Amazon Personalize Destination
 ---

 Segment makes it easy to send your data to Amazon Personalize (and lots of other destinations).
 Once you collect your data using Segment's [open source libraries](/docs/connections/sources/catalog/), Segment translates and routes your data to Amazon Personalize in the format it can use.
 [Amazon Personalize](https://aws.amazon.com/personalize/) is a machine learning service that makes it easy for developers to create individualized recommendations for customers using their applications.
-AWS Personalize enables…
+AWS Personalize enables:

   - Media companies to provide recommended content for viewers based on their viewing history
-  - Retailers can provide personalized product recommendations based on shopping behavior
+  - Retailers to provide personalized product recommendations based on shopping behavior
   - Any company to provide personalized search results and targeted marketing promotions based on the latest machine-learning capabilities developed at Amazon

-Developing the machine-learning capabilities necessary to produce these sophisticated recommendation systems has been beyond the reach of most organizations today due to the complexity of developing machine learning functionality.
-Amazon Personalize allows developers with no prior machine learning experience to easily build sophisticated personalization capabilities into their applications, using machine learning technology perfected from years of use on Amazon.com.
+Developing the machine-learning capabilities necessary to produce these recommendation systems has been beyond the reach of most organizations today due to the complexity of developing machine learning functionality.
+Amazon Personalize allows developers with no prior machine learning experience to build sophisticated personalization capabilities into their applications, using machine learning technology perfected from years of use on Amazon.com.

 ## Getting Started

 {% include content/connection-modes.md %}

-There are a few pre-requisites before getting started.
-They are:
+These are the pre-requisites you need before getting started:

 1. Segment data flowing into an S3 destination OR a warehouse
 2. You have the ability to create AWS Glue jobs (only required if using S3 to [train your model](#train-your-model))